Thomas William Lyons

-Thomas William Lyons (September 26, 1923 – March 25, 1988) was a bishop of the Catholic Church in the United States.
-He served as an auxiliary bishop of the Archdiocese of Washington from 1974 to 1988.
+Thomas William Lyons (September 26, 1923 – March 25, 1988) was an American prelate of the Catholic Church in the United States.
+He served as an auxiliary bishop of the Archdiocese of Washington in the District of Columbia from 1974 to 1988.

 Lyons is listed by the Archdiocese of Washington as being credibly accused of sexually molesting a minor.

 Biography

 Early life

 Thomas Lyons was born on September 26, 1923, in Washington, D.C.
-He attended graduated from St. Charles College High School in Catonsville, Maryland.
+He graduated from St. Charles College High School in Catonsville, Maryland.